Advanced placement into an educational program is intended to provide a pathway

 from an educational program beginning January 1, 2013, will have three years to

-establish eligibility for ARRT certification, as opposed to the five years that
+establish eligibility for ARRT certification and registration, as opposed to the five years that

 is available to those who completed their program by December 31, 2012.